sous-chefs/iis/README.md

 ### Actions

-- :add: - add a new module
+- `:add` - add a new module
-- :delete: - delete a module
+- `:delete` - delete a module

 ### Attribute Parameters

-- module_name: The name of the module to add or delete
+- `module_name` - The name of the module to add or delete
-- type: The type of module
+- `type` - The type of module
-- precondition: precondition for module
+- `precondition` - precondition for module
-- application: The application or site to add the module to
+- `application` - The application or site to add the module to

 ### Example